Marshmallows7920/Food/README.md

-# Food
+# **Food**
-A Masterlist Food Places in Winnipeg
+**A Masterlist of Food Places in Winnipeg**

+> This list only contains places that had good recommendations, feel free to add to it if you have any reccomendations.

 ## African:
  * AFV Groceries and Takeout